Physical & aggregate

 A measure of dissolved calcium and magnesium minerals.
 Not federally regulated for health; affects scaling, soap use, and taste.

-+What is the federal limit for Hardness in drinking water?
++Does Hardness have a federal limit in drinking water?

 +How many U.S. water systems have Hardness over the federal limit?

-4 of the 124 public water systems on The Water Map report Hardness at or above its federal limit, spanning 26 U.S. states.
-The full list is on this page.
+Zero of the 398 public water systems in The Water Map dataset currently report Hardness at or above its federal limit.

 +How can I check if Hardness is in my city's tap water?